|

 refusing to try other suspects newly implicated in Pearl's kidnap and murder for fear the

-pre-9/11 top-level meetings in the White House, the Pentagon, the national security
+a series of pre-9/11 top-level meetings in the White House, the Pentagon, the national

 under-secretary of state for political affairs.
 When